madhavikollya/terraform/README.md

 # To delete workspaces

 * To delete swiggy workspace, first go into the
--terraform workspace select swiggy
+- terraform workspace select swiggy
--terraform destroy --var-file="swiggy.tfvars" --auto-approve
+- terraform destroy --var-file="swiggy.tfvars" --auto-approve
--now we can't direct delete swiggy workspace by staying inside it. so come out of it.
+- now we can't directly delete swiggy workspace by staying inside it. so come out of it.
--terraform workspace select default terraform workspace delete swiggy
+- terraform workspace select default
+- terraform workspace delete swiggy
  In this way we have to delete all the workspaces we created.

 # Locals
 we can define locals once and can be changed multiple times.